omec-project/sdcore-docs/deployment/deploymentupf.rst

 Option2: SRIOV and DPDK enabled UPF
 ------------------------------------
-Please follow the below procedure to bring up UPF in DPDK mode with SRIOV.
+Use this option when the UPF should run in DPDK mode with SRIOV-backed interfaces.
+The current ``bess-upf`` chart already includes the SRIOV device-plugin manifests and the ``sriovdp-config`` ConfigMap when ``omec-user-plane.config.upf.sriov.enabled`` is set to ``true``.
+The workflow is therefore:

+- prepare the node for hugepages, IOMMU, and SRIOV
+- create and bind the required VFs to ``vfio-pci``
+- set the ``omec-user-plane`` values so the chart can generate the correct SRIOV resources
+- deploy SD-Core with those values

 Pre-requisite:
 ''''''''''''''
 - As a pre-requisite please make sure virtualization and VT-d parameters are enabled in BIOS.

-- make sure enough hugepage memory allocated, iommu enabled.
-These changes can be made by updating below parameter in /etc/default/grub as follows,
+- Make sure IOMMU is enabled and enough hugepage memory is allocated.
+The UPF chart requests ``2Gi`` of ``hugepages-1Gi`` per UPF pod when hugepages are enabled, so size the node for the number of UPF instances that will run on it.
+These changes can be made by updating ``/etc/default/grub`` as follows,

   .. code-block:: bash

      GRUB_CMDLINE_LINUX="intel_iommu=on iommu=pt default_hugepagesz=1G hugepagesz=1G hugepages=32 transparent_hugepage=never"

-  Note: Number of hugepages = 2 X No of UPF Instances
+  Note: A single UPF instance requires two 1Gi hugepages.

   Once it is updated apply the changes by running below command,